ffusco/RepData_PeerAssessment1/README.md

 - Renames the columns of training and test datasets with the appropriate feature's name;

-- Merge together the three test data and the three training data, and then together again in one data.frame ("FullData")
+- Merge the three test data and the three training data, and then combine them in one data.frame ("FullData");

-- Using the "grep" function, all the columns with mean() and std() values are extracted and then a new data frame, including only the "activity_id", the "subject_id" and the mean() and std() columns, is created
+- Create a dataset using the "grep" function with only columns with mean() and std() values, including only the "activityNumber", the "subjectNumber" and the mean() and std() columns ("std_mean_Data");

-- Using the "merge" function, descriptive activity names are merged with the mean/std values dataset, to get one dataset with descriptive activity names
+- Merge the descriptive activity names with the mean/std values dataset, to get one dataset with descriptive activity names ("Descr_std_mean_Data");

-- Lastly, with the help of the "melt" and "dcast" functions of the "reshape2" package, the data is converted into a table containing mean values of all the included features, ordered by the activity name and the subject id, and the data is written to the "tidyData.txt" file.
+- Converte mean values of all the included features into a table, ordered by the activityDescription and the subjectNumber ("Descr_melt")

-The tidy dataset is available here: https://s3.amazonaws.com/coursera-uploads/user-79bc3638751665e5f2de754d/973502/asst-3/d63a33b0177111e5bd26d991f7ae653f.txt
+- Write down the file without row names.

-A description of "tidyData.txt" file may be found in the "CodeBook.md" file.
+The tidy dataset is available here: https://s3.amazonaws.com/coursera-uploads/user-79bc3638751665e5f2de754d/973502/asst-3/d63a33b0177111e5bd26d991f7ae653f.txt (A description of "tidyData.txt" file may be found in the "CodeBook.md" file)

 Acknowledgements: